ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/scripts/README-exact-run-aggregation.md

 follow their protected review, merge, and dashboard deployment process.

-Unattended AI code repair requires a separately approved AI backend and a narrowly scoped repair identity.
-Those are not configured by this change.
-Persistent failures are reported as requiring repair; no automatically created fix PR is claimed.
+Unattended AI code repair requires a separately approved AI backend and a narrowly scoped code-writing bot identity.
+No approved AI backend or code bot is configured by this change.
+Persistent failures are reported as requiring repair; the AI repair-PR follow-up is still not done, and no automatically created fix PR is claimed.
 The generated-data delivery App is not reused for code-writing access.
+Production behavior and all human review, approval, merge, and deployment gates remain unchanged.
+This policy and local contract validation do not constitute full live-fleet validation.

 ## Trust boundary